nxp-imx/meta-nxp-connectivity/README.md

     # For i.MX93 EVK:
     $ MACHINE=imx93evk DISTRO=fsl-imx-xwayland source sources/meta-matter/tools/imx-matter-setup.sh bld-xwayland-imx93

+This will create a Python virtual environment for the Matter build.
+To exit the Python virtual environment, please run "$ deactivate".
+You can also run "$ source matter_venv/bin/activate" at the top directory of the Yocto source code to re-enter the Python virtual environment for the Matter build.

-This will create a build directory (namely bld-xwayland-imx8mm/ for i.MX8M Mini EVK, bld-xwayland-imx6ull/ for i.MX6ULL EVK or bld-xwayland-imx93/ for i.MX93 EVK), and enter this directory automatically.
+This will also create a build directory (namely bld-xwayland-imx8mm/ for i.MX8M Mini EVK, bld-xwayland-imx6ull/ for i.MX6ULL EVK or bld-xwayland-imx93/ for i.MX93 EVK), and enter this directory automatically.
 Please execute the command below to generate the Yocto images:

     $ bitbake imx-image-multimedia